-1. Use of violence, force, coercion, threat, intimidation, or similar conduct in a manner that constitutes a substantial interference with school purposes; 2.
-Willfully causing or attempting to cause substantial damage to property, stealing or attempting to steal property of substantial value, or repeated damage or theft involving property;

-3. Causing or attempting to cause personal injury to a school employee, to a school volunteer, or to any student.
+- 5. Use of violence, force, coercion, threat, intimidation, or similar conduct in a manner that constitutes a substantial interference with school purposes.
+The board has determined that the use of synthetic media such as deepfakes may constitute "similar conduct"; - 6.
+Willfully causing or attempting to cause substantial damage to property, stealing or attempting to steal property of substantial value, or repeated damage or theft involving property; - 7.
+Causing or attempting to cause personal injury to a school employee, to a school volunteer, or to any student.
 Personal injury caused by accident, self-defense, or other action undertaken on the reasonable belief that it was necessary to protect some other person shall not constitute a violation of this subdivision;